metomi/rose/sphinx/tutorial/cylc/furthertopics/retries.rst

    cylc run retries-tutorial

 What you should see is cylc retrying the ``roll_doubles`` task.
-Hopefully, it will succeed (about a 1 in 3 chance of every task failing) and the suite will continue.
+Hopefully, it will succeed (there is only about a about a 1 in 3 chance of every task failing) and the suite will continue.

 Altering Behaviour